 Factors contributing to the price of hearing aids

-Style and technology of hearing aids
+1. Style and technology

-Premium hearing aids have the highest amount of background noise reduction and will seek out and amplify important speech cues.
-Premium hearing aid software allows your hearing professional to make many adjustments based on your listening needs and lifestyle.
+Premium hearing aids have the highest amount of background noise reduction.
+They will seek out and amplify important speech cues.
+They also have high-end software.
+This software allows many adjustments based on your needs and lifestyle.

 Source: Based on follow-up visits from new hearing aid wearers to HearingLife clinics from Jan-Dec 2017.

 You may choose to buy hearing aids online or at a big retailer as a less expensive option.